olafklingt/SPList/README.md

 //start
 s.boot

-// the play method creates wav files in your /tmp/ folder maybe you have to delete them yourself when you restart your computer seldome
+// the play method creates wav files in your /tmp/ folder maybe you have to delete them yourself when you restart your computer seldom

 //load file
 a=SPLSourceFile.newSPL(2,"test.wav");//choose your example file